-16. S. is a woman from Guatemala.
+19. S. is a woman from Guatemala.
 Her son, P., is a derivative on her application for asylum.
-She is currently scheduled for a Master Calendar Hearing on April 1, 2020, however that hearing will be rescheduled.
+S. is awaiting the rescheduling of her next Master Calendar Hearing.
 S. and P. speak Spanish and live in Chicago, Illinois.
 (19-0133929) (19-0133931)

 S.'s husband abused her physically and emotionally for years in Guatemala.
 On multiple occasions, S.'s husband tried to kill her while he was beating her.
 S. tried to leave her husband in 2017, and she and P. moved in with a friend.
 Only a few months later, S.'s husband entered the home where S. was living and attacked her.
 He continued to threaten S. whenever he saw her in town, once firing a gun into the air to scare her.
 When P. tried to defend S., his father pointed a gun at him and threatened his life.
 S. reported her husband's threats to the police, but he was only detained for a week and then released back into the community.
 S. learned that her husband hired someone to kill her after he was released from jail.
 S. fled to the United States with P. in 2018.
 NIJC timely filed S. and P.'s applications for asylum with USCIS in February 2020, and subsequently filed them with the immigration court after her Notice to Appear (NTA) was filed.
-All affidavits and supporting materials to her case will be due 15 days prior to her interview at the asylum office, which will likely occur 4-6 weeks after the date of filing.
+All affidavits and supporting materials to her case will be due 15 days prior to her merits hearing, which has not yet been scheduled.